bringoneops/ArbitrageBot/README.md

   channel.
 - **canonical** – defines a stable representation of trades and order book updates.
 It converts raw `arb_core` events into the `MdEvent` types used across the system.
+The schema is versioned with the `SCHEMA_VERSION` constant in `canonical/src/lib.rs`; bump this value whenever the canonical structs change.
 - **core** – shared utilities such as event definitions, configuration loading, rate limiting and TLS helpers.